Yu Kwang-chung: Life

 Yu was born in 1928 in Nanking to Yu Chaoying and Sun Xiujun, but fled with his family during the Japanese invasion.
-After returning to Nanjing many years later, he again was forced to flee due to the Communist victory in the Chinese Civil War.
-Yu and his family fled to Taiwan via British Hong Kong in 1950 with the Kuomintang-led Government.
-Yu entered the University of Nanking for English Major in 1947, and then transferred to Amoy University.
+After returning to Nanjing many years later, he enrolled at the University of Nanking to major in English in 1947, before transferring to Amoy University.
+Due to the Communist victory in the Chinese Civil War, by 1950, Yu again was forced to flee with his family, this time to Taiwan via British Hong Kong with the Kuomintang-led Government.
 He enrolled at National Taiwan University and was one of the first students to graduate with a degree in foreign languages.
 He held a master of fine arts degree from the University of Iowa.

 After graduation, he began his career as a university teacher in 1956.
 In 1959, Yu was recommended by Liang Shih-chiu and became a lecturer in the Department of English at National Taiwan Normal University.
 He was promoted to professor in 1971 and served as the chair of the Department of English and director of the graduate institute from 1980 to 1981.
 He became a reader within the Department of Chinese Language and Literature at The Chinese University of Hong Kong in 1974.
 He joined the faculty of National Sun Yat-sen University in 1985 as dean of arts.
 He taught in the United States, including at Gettysburg College.
 He was awarded a National Award for Arts in 1989 and a National Cultural Award in 2014.

 Yu died on 14 December 2017 from pneumonia, at Chung-Ho Memorial Hospital in Kaohsiung.
 He was married to Fan Wo-tsun from 1956 until his death.